MiFID II Compliance Healthcheck Service

-The EU directive MiFID II (The Markets in Financial Instruments Directive) is set for implementation in January 2018.
-This Directive is being issued alongside its accompanying regulation MiFIR (The Markets in Financial Instruments Regulation).
-ISC is delivering projects to help our clients ensure compliance with this wide-ranging regulation that we have seen to have significant operational impacts.
+The EU directive MiFID II (The Markets in Financial Instruments Directive) became effective January 2018.
+This Directive has been issued alongside its accompanying regulation MiFIR (The Markets in Financial Instruments Regulation).

 The Impact on Our Clients

-MiFID II (including MiFIR) has impacts across a number of key operational areas for the typical asset manager.
-These include:
+MiFID II (including MiFIR) requirements have impacted a number of key operational areas for the typical asset manager.
+These requirements include:

-- Increased scope and level of transaction reporting across a much wider range of financial instruments, and to a greater level of granularity around decision makers and traders
+- Increased scope and level of transaction reporting to Nationally Competent Authorities (NCAs) across a much wider range of financial instruments, and to a greater level of granularity around decision makers and traders

 - Transparency to clients over costs and charges

-- Being clear, fair, and not misleading, particularly around issues that include, risk and client reporting
+- Being clear, fair, and not misleading, particularly around issues that include risk, client reporting, and financial promotions.

 - Ensuring best execution and publication of the quality of best execution